Jun 14, 2022

 Juneteenth is a day for all Americans to focus on our communities and our families, to reflect, and to look for ways to promote racial and social justice in our daily lives.
 We can look for ways to right the small injustices that occur around us every day.
 But we must also keep fighting for systemic change, an end to structural racism and inequality in our country.
 We must seek to create a more perfect union, a union, for example, where racial and social justice prevail in our legal and judicial systems.

-The holiday comes amid a national reckoning over racial justice, during a pandemic that has exposed stark health inequities for Black and Brown Americans.
+The holiday comes amid a national reckoning over racial justice, during a continuing pandemic that has exposed stark health inequities for Black and Brown Americans.

 Health equity, as defined by the physician and groundbreaking epidemiology researcher Dr. Camara P. Jones, is assurance of the conditions for optimal health for all people.
 Achieving health equity requires valuing all individuals and populations equally, recognizing and rectifying historical injustices, and providing resources according to need.